Jacobi relations on naturally reductive homogeneous spaces: Introduction

 \begin{theorem} [I.~M.~Singer]

-A simply connected complete Riemannian manifold $(\,M,\,g\,)$ is homogeneous, if and only if the curvature $k$--jets $(\,R|_p,\,\nabla R|_p,\,\nabla^2 R|_p,\,\ldots, \,\nabla^{k+1}R|_p\,)$ and $(\,R|_q,\,\nabla R|_q,\,\nabla^2R|_q,\,\ldots, \,\nabla^{k+1}R|_q\,)$ are linearly equivalent up to a certain order $k+1$ for every two points $p$ and $q$, the necessary order depends on the so called Singer invariant $k\,:=\,k_{\textrm{Singer}}$ of $M$. \end{theorem}
+A simply connected complete Riemannian manifold $(\,M,\,g\,)$ is homogeneous if and only if the curvature jets $(\,R|_p,\,\nabla R|_p,\,\nabla^2 R|_p,\,\ldots, \,\nabla^{k+1}R|_p\,)$ and $(\,R|_q,\,\nabla R|_q,\,\nabla^2R|_q,\,\ldots, \,\nabla^{k+1}R|_q\,)$ are linearly equivalent up to a certain order $k+1$ for every two points $p$ and $q$; the necessary order depends on the so--called Singer invariant $k\,:=\,k_{\textrm{Singer}}$ of $M$. \end{theorem}

-Here $\nabla^kR$ denotes the $k$--fold iterated covariant derivative of the curvature tensor.
-The Singer invariant $k_{\textrm{Singer}}\,<\,N$ is bounded from above by the maximal length $N\,\leq\,{n\choose 2}$ of a strictly decreasing sequence of Lie subalgebras of $\so(\,n\,)$, where $n$ is the dimension of $M$.
-In particular a complete, simply connected Riemannian manifold $M$ is homogeneous, if and only if the curvature jets of order ${n\choose 2}$ at two arbitrary points are conjugate by a linear isometry.
+Here, $\nabla^kR$ denotes the $k$--fold iterated covariant derivative of the curvature tensor.
+The Singer invariant $k_{\textrm{Singer}}\,<\,N$ is bounded from above by the maximal length $N\,\leq\,{n\choose 2}$ of a strictly decreasing sequence of Lie subalgebras of $\so(\,n\,)$ where $n$ is the dimension of $M$.
+In particular, $(\,M,\,g\,)$ is homogeneous if and only if the curvature jets of order ${n\choose 2}$ at two arbitrary points are conjugate by a linear isometry.

-A seemingly different approach to the homogeneity of Riemannian manifolds was given by Ambrose and Singer in~\cite{AmSi}.
-It was shown that a complete Riemannian manifold is homogeneous, if and only if it admits a (not necessarily unique) metric connection $\bar\nabla$ with parallel torsion and curvature tensor.
-Every such a connection $\bar\nabla$ is called an Ambrose--Singer connection and the difference tensor $A\,:=\,\bar\nabla\,-\,\nabla$ of type $(1,2)$ is called a homogeneous structure (cf. also~\cite{Ba,TV}).
-In~\cite{NiTr} it was shown how to derive Theorem~\ref{th:Singer} from the Ambrose--Singer Theorem.
-For a different approach to linear connections on homogeneous spaces cf. \cite{Wei1}.
+A seemingly different approach to the homogeneity of Riemannian manifolds was given by Ambrose and Singer in~\cite{AS}.
+It was shown that a simply connected complete Riemannian manifold is homogeneous if and only if it admits a (not necessarily unique) metric connection $\bar\nabla$ with parallel torsion and curvature tensor.
+Every such a connection $\bar\nabla$ is called an Ambrose--Singer connection, and the difference tensor $\bar\nabla\,-\,\nabla$ of type $(1,2)$ is called a homogeneous structure (cf. also~\cite{Bal,TV}).
+In~\cite{NTr} it was shown how to derive Theorem~\ref{th:Singer} from the Ambrose--Singer Theorem.